EmmyAnieDev/Learn-Laravel/README.md

 -   Resource controller: This is a type of controller that provides a set of actions or for handling common Crud operations like create, read, update, delete, etc.

 -   How to create a Resource Controller ====>> php artisan make:controller BlogController -r ('-r' flag meaning resource).

+## MIGRATIONS

+-   Migration is a version control for database schema for Laravel.

+-   You can create table database table.
+You can define columns columns type.
+You can establish indexing foreign keys.

+-   To create a table ====>> php artisan make:migration create_blogs_table . table name must be plural to follow laravel naming convention.

+-   To add the new table created to the database ====>> php artisan migrate.